ETO Logo

 • Each article can have an English-language abstract, one or (infrequently) more foreign-language abstracts, both, or neither.

-• When our sources include multiple abstracts in the same language for the same article, we currently break the tie semi-arbitrarily, using the abstract that (taken as a whole) is last in dictionary order.
+• When our sources include multiple abstracts in the same language for the same article, we use the abstract from the most recently published article.

 Title and abstract languages